DIY Chicken Coop All Purpose Cleaner

-This spray not only includes the ingredients needed to deter all those pests that like to show up when its cold outside, but also has a natural deodorizer that can freshen things up a bit for you, the owner, as well.
+This spray not only includes the ingredients needed to deter all those pests that like to show up when it’s cold outside but also has a natural deodorizer that can freshen things up a bit for you, the owner, as well.

 Since then I have learned (the hard way) that providing a clean and healthy environment is the easiest and cheapest way to raise any animal….especially chickens.
 Chickens have this tendency to mask their symptoms until they are really ill or injured.
 This is why it is so important to stay on top of things.

 - White distilled vinegar

 - White mason jar lids to prevent rusting

 - Glass spray bottle (must be glass to keep the integrity of the oil)

 - 1/2 cup white distilled vinegar

 - 20 drops of lemongrass essential oil (parasite repellant)